lanl/dsi/docs/readers_writers.rst

 Note for users:
    - Assume names of data structure from all data sources are consistent/stable.
 Ex: table/column names MUST be consistent.
 Number of columns in a table CAN vary.
-   - Plugin readers in DSI repo can handle data files with mismatched number of columns.
+   - DSI Readers can handle data files with mismatched number of columns.
 Ex: file1: table1 has columns a, b, c. file2: table1 has columns a, b, d

       - if only reading in one table at a time, users can utilize python pandas to stack mulutiple dataframes vertically (ex: CSV reader)
       - if multiple tables in a file, users must pad tables with null values (ex: YAML1, which has example code at bottom of ``add_rows()`` to implement this)